petedejoy/documentation/v2/clickstream/destinations/google-analytics.md

 ***Note:** We enable this automatically when you set-up Google Analytics as a Clickstream destination.*

 ### Track Categorized Pages
 Enabling this will track events to Google Analytics for `page` calls that have a `category` associated with them.
-For example, `page('Blog', 'Index') will translate to Viewed Blog Page.
+For example, `page('Blog', 'Index')` will translate to Viewed Blog Page.

 ***Note:** We enable this automatically when you set-up Google Analytics as a Clickstream destination.*

 ### Include Querystring in Page Views
 By default, we only send the domain and path to Google Analytics.
 Enable this feature if you would like to pass a whole URL with query string to Google Analytics.
 This is helpful when you would like to track search queries.

+### Content Groupings
+Enter a property name on the left.
+Choose the Google Analytics content grouping you want on the right.
+Google Analytics only accepts numbered content groupings (e.g. `contentGrouping3`).
+When you use `analytics.page(name, properties)` with custom properties, we’ll use the value of the property you designate as the value of the specified content grouping.

 ### Anonymize IP Addresses
 Read more about anonymizing IP addresses for client-side libraries [here](https://support.google.com/analytics/answer/2763052?hl=en).